mat-0/uk.thechels.cod/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 28 November 2025
+## On Saturday, 29 November 2025

-- The average temperature today is 9.31˚C,
+- The average temperature today is 11˚C,
-- With highs of 9.42˚C and lows of 8.8˚C,
+- With highs of 11.66˚C and lows of 9.91˚C,
-- It may feel like 7.61˚C with light rain
+- It may feel like 10.4˚C with overcast clouds
-- The wind speed is 3.13m/s and visibility is 10000m
+- The wind speed is 4.02m/s and visibility is 10000m
-- The pressure is 1006hPa and humidity is 88%
+- The pressure is 1003hPa and humidity is 86%
-- The sun will rise at 07:49 and set at 16:03
+- The sun will rise at 07:50 and set at 16:02

 <!-- weather_marker ends -->